 A Pitot tube inspection occurred before the field test to confirm there is no gross damage or excess misalignment of the Pitot openings.
-A post-test Pitot tube inspection and certification is performed to evaluate if the Pitot face openings are still aligned within acceptable tolerances.
+A post-test Pitot tube inspection and certification was performed to evaluate if the Pitot face openings were still aligned within acceptable tolerances.

-ALT-011 describes the inherent accuracy and precision of a thermocouple within $\pm 1.3^{\circ}F$ in the range of -32°F and 2,500°F and states that a system performing accurately at one temperature is expected to behave similarly at other temperatures.
-Therefore, a single point thermocouple calibration procedure to verify accuracy within $\pm 1.0$ percent of absolute temperature, taking into account the presence of disconnected wire junctions or a potential miscalibrated temperature display, was performed.
+ALT-011 describes the inherent accuracy and precision of a thermocouple within ± 1.3 °F in the range of -32°F and 2,500°F and states that a system performing accurately at one temperature is expected to behave similarly at other temperatures.
+Therefore, a single point thermocouple calibration procedure to verify accuracy within ± 1.0 percent of absolute temperature, considering the presence of disconnected wire junctions or a potential miscalibrated temperature display, was performed.
 After the test event, the accuracy of the thermocouple system was checked at ambient temperature, or other temperature, within the range specified by the manufacturer, using a reference thermometer.
-The temperatures of the thermocouple and reference thermometer(s) shall agree within $\pm 2^{\circ}F$ .
+The temperatures of the thermocouple and reference thermometer(s) shall agree within ± 2 °F.